 The traffic-related death rate is unacceptably high around the world, and road accidents are the eighth leading cause of mortality in all age groups.
 It is estimated that 1.35 million people die each year due to road traffic injuries [1].
-These injuries are also a leading cause of death in road users [4].
+These injuries are also a leading cause of death in children and young adults in the age range of 5-29 years [2].
+Globally, about half of all road traffic deaths occur among vulnerable road users, including pedestrians, cyclists, and motorcyclists [1,3].
+Due to the exposed design of motorcycles and their high speed, motorcyclists are much more likely to be injured in road accidents than other road users [4].
 Also, about a quarter of people killed by on-road or off-road accidents are motorcyclists [3].